app-generator/docs-old/samples/django/api-server-sample.md

         }, status.HTTP_201_CREATED)
 ```

 To avoid name collision with the default built-in method `create` , we are naming the method `create_transaction`.
-Hopefully, DRF provides the option to specify the `url_path` of the method.&#x20;
+Hopefully, DRF provides the option to specify the `url_path` of the method.

 Let's write the actions for `api/transactions/get` and `api/transactions/get/id`